dchucks/dchucks/README.md

 I presently publish the newsletters [Podcast Round-up](http://parikrama.substack.com) (in Hindi) and [The Agile Chronicles](http://agilechronicles.substack.com).
 [Click here](http://nullpointer.debashish.com/about/about-the-author) if you are interested to know more about me.

+## Ask me anything
+📣 Happy to share that I am now [on @Topmate](https://topmate.io/debashishc), where I propose to offer mentorship, and share whatever I have learnt in my life so far.
+In turn, I gain to learn from others.
+Let's help each other grow! 💪🌟 Please go ahead, and [block a suitable time-slot](https://topmate.io/debashishc).

 <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=dchucks&show_icons=true&locale=en&layout=compact" alt="dchucks" />

 ## Languages and Tools